World must protect oceans from race for 'expansion and exclusion': PM Modi | Law-Order

 World must protect oceans from race for 'expansion and exclusion': PM Modi

-The international community must speak in one voice to strengthen a rules-based world order, he added.Speaking in Hindi, Modi said that the broad consensus reached in the UN Security Council during Indias presidency in August showed to the world the way forward for maritime security.India, the US and several other world powers have been talking about the need to ensure a free, open and thriving Indo-Pacific in the backdrop of Chinas rising military manoeuvring in the resource-rich region.China claims nearly all of the disputed South China Sea, though Taiwan, the Philippines, Brunei, Malaysia and Vietnam all claim parts of it.
+Prime Minister Narendra Modi said on Saturday the world must protect the oceans from the race for expansion and exclusion as he urged the international community to speak in one voice to strengthen a rules-based world order, in an apparent reference to China which is flexing military muscles in the strategic Indo-Pacific region.Addressing the 76th UN General Assembly session here, Prime Minister Modi described the oceans as our shared heritage and said we must keep in mind that we must only use ocean resources and not abuse them further.
+Our oceans are also the lifeline of international trade.

-Prime Minister Narendra Modi said on Saturday that the world must protect the oceans from the race for ''expansion and exclusion'' as he urged the international community to speak in one voice to strengthen a rules-based world order, in an apparent reference to China which is flexing military muscles in the Indo-Pacific.
+Prime Minister Narendra Modi said on Saturday the world must protect the oceans from the race for ''expansion and exclusion'' as he urged the international community to speak in one voice to strengthen a rules-based world order, in an apparent reference to China which is flexing military muscles in the strategic Indo-Pacific region.

 Addressing the 76th UN General Assembly session here, Prime Minister Modi described the oceans as ''our shared heritage'' and said ''we must keep in mind that we must only use ocean resources and not abuse them further.” ''Our oceans are also the lifeline of international trade.
 We must protect them from the race for expansion and exclusion.
 The international community must speak in one voice to strengthen a rules-based world order,” he added.